-Complaints of violation of the code of Ethics related to unethical behavior concerning any municipal official, officer, or employee of the Town of Ledyard may be made by any person and shall be made in person on a form prescribed by the Commission and signed under penalty of false statement before one of the following:
+Complaints of violation of the code of Ethics related to unethical behavior concerning any official, officer, or employee of the Town of Ledyard may be made by any person and shall be made in person on a form prescribed by the Commission and signed under penalty of false statement before one of the following:

-1. A judge of a court of record
+- 1. A judge of a court of record

 - 2. A clerk or a deputy clerk of a court having a seal;

-- 3. AThe Ledyard Town Clerk;
+- 3. A Town Clerk;

 - 4. A public notary;

 - 5. An attorney admitted to the bar of this state

 - 6. A justice of the peace

-No complaint may be made under the code unless it is filed with the Commission within three (3) four (4) years after the violation alleged in the complaint has been committed, and within six (6) months of discovery.
+No complaint may be made under the code unless it is filed with the Commission within three (3) years after the violation alleged in the complaint has been committed.
 If multiple violations are alleged, the three (3) year limitation shall be applied separately to each such alleged violation.